oyvindberg/typo/README.md

 - safely interact with your Postgres database
 - avoid having to write repetitive and error-prone code

+(for getting started instructions see bottom of file)

 ## Build safer systems

 We use the compiler to verify our programs.
 All is great, until you need to interact with the messy outside world.